Pain Relief For Cats: What Can You Give A Cat For Pain At Home?

 Cranberry juice is a well-known home remedy for cats suffering from urinary tract infection.
 Peeing too much or too little, doing it outside the litter box, and/or suffering from inflammation and pain during urination, are common symptoms for UTI.

 Vitamin deficiencies not only result in a number of health issues, but can also increase the pain your feline pal is experiencing.
 It may sound obvious and too simple, but vitamins can do wonders for your pet.
 You can either get them as supplements or just focus on vitamin-packed premium cat foods.
-These should not harm your cat, but consult with your vet first.
-Better safe than sorry, always.
+These should not harm your cat.
+But always consult with your vet first.
+Better safe than sorry.

 So it comes down to this: You can make diet and supplement changes at home, but you should probably never give your cat actual pain medication without the assistance of your veterinarian.